ianderrington/genai/docs/Understanding/agents/knowledge_graphs.md

 While LLMs afford a great deal of potential, they may not be optimal tools for specific jobs.
 For complex KGs that involve nodes and edges with highly specific meanings and definitions that may not related to natural language, or for very large graphs, LLMs will not be able to accurately embody holistic understanding that whole graph solutions may enable.
 Graph Neural Network methods, can effectivly do _prediction_ of nodes and edges, _classification_ of nodes and groups, and traditional algorithms can be used.
 Here are some common traditional algorithms that may be preferred over using LLMs to understand KGs.

+**Search**

-**Search** Algorithms like breadth-first search, depth-first search, and Dijkstra's algorithm are fundamental for navigating knowledge graphs.
+Algorithms like breadth-first search, depth-first search, and Dijkstra's algorithm are fundamental for navigating knowledge graphs.
 These methods efficiently explore graph structures to find paths, detect cycles, or identify connected components, forming the basis for more complex graph operations.

-**Pathfinding Algorithms (e.g., Dijkstra’s, A\*):** Find the shortest path between two nodes, useful in route planning and network analysis.
+**Pathfinding Algorithms (e.g., Dijkstra’s, A\*):**

+Find the shortest path between two nodes, useful in route planning and network analysis.

-**Community Detection Algorithms (e.g., Louvain Method)** Identify clusters or communities within graphs, helping in social network analysis and market segmentation.
+**Community Detection Algorithms (e.g., Louvain Method)**

+Identify clusters or communities within graphs, helping in social network analysis and market segmentation.

-**Centrality Measures (e.g., PageRank, Betweenness Centrality):** Determine the importance of different nodes in a network, applicable in analyzing influence in social networks or key infrastructure in transportation networks.
+**Centrality Measures (e.g., PageRank, Betweenness Centrality):**

+Determine the importance of different nodes in a network, applicable in analyzing influence in social networks or key infrastructure in transportation networks.

-Be sure to understand your use case and how traditional, or GNN approaches may be valuable for your specific needs.
+!!! important "Understand your use case and how traditional, or GNN approaches may be valuable for your specific needs. "

 ### Indexing and Generation